 ‘Fist fight’ led to fatal stabbing of teenager, court hears

-Ramarni Crosby was stabbed to death after being confronted by eight youths armed with a machete, meat clever and knives in Gloucester
+Ramarni Crosby was stabbed to death after being confronted by eight youths armed with a machete, meat cleaver and knives in Gloucester

 A dispute between two groups of teenagers thought to be settled with fists ended with a 16-year-old dead after he was attacked with weapons, a court heard.

-Ramarni Crosby was stabbed to death after being confronted by eight youths armed with a machete, meat clever and knives in Gloucester.
+Ramarni Crosby was stabbed to death after being confronted by eight youths armed with a machete, meat cleaver and knives in Gloucester.

 CCTV footage taken from properties in the Barton area of the city shows Ramarni and his four friends running away but teenager slowing and collapsing in Stratton Road where he died a short time later.